Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Supplementary Materials for Section

-\begin{remark} The bespoke instrumental variable $Z$ does not need to be a binary variable.
-In the following, we list the counterpart of the assumptions of our BSIV datafusion framework for non-binary $Z$.
-The identification proofs essentially remain unchanged.
+The bespoke instrumental variable \( B \) need not be binary.
+In the following, we provide the counterparts of the assumptions in our BSIV data fusion framework for non-binary \( B \).
+The identification arguments extend straightforwardly to this setting with no substantive changes to the proofs.

-\begin{itemize} \item {\bf \emph{BSIV Relevance.}} For any $z\neq 0$,
+\begin{itemize} \item {\bf \emph{BSIV Relevance.}} For any $b\neq 0$,

 \item {\bf \emph{BSIV Partial Additive Equi-Association.}} \begin{enumerate}[label=(\roman*)] \item With probability one, we have

 \item With probability one, we have

 \end{enumerate}